YuanmingZhang65/Fast3VmrMLM/README.md

        conda create -n "Fast3VmrMLM" r-essentials r-base=4.3

-4) To install the dependency packages.
+3) To install the dependency packages.

   •	Install mamba for fast installation by:

       conda install -c conda-forge mamba

-  •	Install dependency packages by following codes in Linux environment (or by install.packages in R environment):
+  •	Install dependency packages by following codes in Linux environment (or by install.packages in R environment; the below “mamba” can be replaced by “conda” if it doesn’t work):

       mamba install -c conda-forge r-Rcpp